-8 electric buses and supporting infrastructure.)
-147 the funding application evaluation process that concerns itself with contribution towards the goals of the TTSP.
-8 Develop and adopt policies regarding EVs and charging infrastructure.
+8B Develop and adopt policies regarding EVs and charging infrastructure.
 The Authority Adoption of Federal policy and/or enactment of Federal programs Near future The General Assembly of the Commonwealth is exploring several initiatives regarding EVs (including HB 1850, HB 1979 and SB 1223) in their 2021 session.
-148 The Authority may develop a policy to establish regionally consistent pricing/charging schemas and payment options.
+150 • An additional scoring metric could be added to the funding application evaluation process that concerns itself with contribution towards the goals of the TTSP.
+The Authority may develop a policy to establish regionally consistent pricing/charging schemas and payment options.
 The Authority may develop a policy to address the interoperability of the charging infrastructure. • NVTA Staff Council of Councils Authority Members Member jurisdictions and agencies • Adoption of new policy(s) that address EV charging needs.
 Reinvigoration of regional discussions of the value of EVs and EV charging infrastructure.
-8 Advocate for Commonwealth policies that contribute to/support creation of a network of EV charging infrastructure Authority Members Initiation of development of NVTA's 2022 legislative program.
+8C Advocate for Commonwealth policies that contribute to/support creation of a network of EV charging infrastructure Authority Members Initiation of development of NVTA's 2022 legislative program.
 Near term The General Assembly of the Commonwealth is exploring several initiatives regarding EVs (including HB 1850, HB 1979 and SB 1223) in their 2021 session.
-149 The Authority may advocate for the Commonwealth to adopt legislation to require atstation payment options, ensure equitable access and protect user privacy and cybersecurity.
+151 • The Authority may advocate for the Commonwealth to adopt legislation to require atstation payment options, ensure equitable access and protect user privacy and cybersecurity.
 The Authority may advocate for legislation that prohibits price gouging.
 The Authority may advocate for legislation to regulate how Energy providers charge residential customers for EV charging.
-The Authority may advocate for the creation of a statewide EV battery • • • • • • • • • • • • • • • • • • • • NVTA Staff NVTA Committees Council of Councils Authority Members NVTA Legislative Liaison Member jurisdictions and agencies • Initiation of a region-wide, and perhaps state-wide conversation about EV charging infrastructure/ creation of a network.
+The Authority may advocate for the creation of a statewide EV battery • • • • • NVTA Staff NVTA Committees Council of Councils Authority Members NVTA Legislative Liaison Member jurisdictions and agencies • Initiation of a region-wide, and perhaps state-wide conversation about EV charging infrastructure/ creation of a network.
 Inclusion of support for jurisdictions to develop an EV charging network.